lindseyselden/Tenet_Ground/brand/visual/color.md

 The pass/fail test: if any color in the frame is gradient, glowing, washing, or bleeding into shadow, the asset has failed — regardless of which hue it is.

+Substrate transparency is not color transparency.
+The plane may be transparent.
+The data on it may not.
+Marks render flat, bounded and fully opaque against a transparent ground — the same way ink sits on glass, not the way light passes through it.

 ## The amber exception

 Warm amber (2700K) as a status indicator is the brand's signature emissive moment.
 It must read as a